 How NOT to Answer Behavioral Questions About Failure

-The most common mistake is to NOT answer the question.
-I can understand why a candidate might freeze up if asked about failure.
+The most common mistake when an interviewer asks “Tell me about a time you failed” or “What is your biggest failure?” is to NOT answer the question.
+It is understandable why a candidate might freeze up if asked about failure.
 If you haven’t prepared to address this topic, it can be daunting to try to instantly think of a good example and then describe it in a diplomatic way that shows you are both honest and a smart hire.

 That might seem like a safe way to answer.
 However, from the interviewer’s perspective, you’re not answering the question at all.